davidgumzchoi/telnyx-starter/README.md

 # Telnyx - Coding Challenge

-## Prompt
+## For Telnyx Review
-> Add a blog feed feature to our seed application.
-This feature should live in a new page that shows all blog posts, sorted by publish date.
-Users should also be able to view individual blog posts in a separate page where they can read comments and add a comment to the post.
+* UI can be viewed at http://davidgumzchoi.github.io/telnyx-starter
+* See [Quick Start](#quick-start) instructions to deploy code locally
+* Business and Technical Requirements have been fulfilled
+* Modifications
+  * Upgraded Bootstrap to latest beta version
+* Strategy
+  * Use of individual components for each page
+  * Service for each component
+  * Shared service for reusable services
+  * OrderByDatePipe takes parameter due to varying API
+  * Test using Mock by using a real instance with Spy

-## Business Requirements
+## Requirements
-* Blog feed should list all posts and associated title, author, date and description, sorted by publish date from newest first
+* [x] Blog feed should list all posts and associated title, author, date and description, sorted by publish date from newest first
-* Users can view individual blog posts in a separate page
+* [x] Users can view individual blog posts in a separate page
-* Users can view comments for a blog post
+* [x] Users can view comments for a blog post
-* Users can add a comments to a blog post
+* [x] Users can add a comments to a blog post

-## Technical Requirements:
-* Two or more distinct components demonstrating component hieracrchy
+* [x] Two or more distinct components demonstrating component hieracrchy
-* At least one service that interfaces with the included REST API
+* [x] At least one service that interfaces with the included REST API
-* At least one unit test
+* [x] At least one unit test

-> As long as requirements for the challenge are met, feel free to add, upgrade or swap out npm packages as needed.
-View the README for more in-depth information on what's included

-## David Requirements
-* Deploy viewable UI prod version to gh-pages
-* Update README instructions to deploy locally for Telnyx

 ---